 REMOVAL PARTIAL REMOVAL HIGH MODERATE LOW TO FACILTATE DEVELOPMENT Tree / group requires removal.
 Partial removal of group is required.
 I.e., 'a section of hedge may require removal to allow a new access road'.
 N/A N/A N/A DUE TO POOR CONDITION Tree or group require removal due to poor structural and / or physiological condition.
 Part of group require removal due to poor structural and / or physiological condition.
-N/A N/A DIRECT DISTURBANCE TO ROOTS N/A N/A In many case this will result in the loss of tree/s - refer to 'TO FACILIATE DEVELOPMENT'.
+N/A N/A N/A DIRECT DISTURBANCE TO ROOTS N/A N/A In many case this will result in the loss of tree/s - refer to 'TO FACILIATE DEVELOPMENT'.
 In rare cases a Tree/s may be retained but damage will occur to the roots.
 Disturbance will be caused to roots of a tree/s that are likely to result in some physiological and structural dysfunction.
 The extent of damage does not require trees to be felled.
 Remedial actions may be taken in some cases that would help mitigate against damage but site topography, tree age, condition and species condition may result in disturbance being considered MODERATE as opposed to LOW.
 Activity will occur within the root protection area of trees which will have a low impact, or can be mitigated by special measures.
-PRUINING REQUIRED NI// Pruning that may retain a tree but will have a potential impact on the tree condition and visual appearance Pruning is required that is acceptable within recommendations within BS3008:2010, but would require a material alteration to the tree/group affected.
+PRUINING REQUIRED N/A N/A Pruning that may retain a tree but will have a potential impact on the tree condition and visual appearance Pruning is required that is acceptable within recommendations within BS3008:2010, but would require a material alteration to the tree/group affected.
 Pruning is required that will have little impact to the structural, physiological and visual amenity of a tree or group.
-POSSIBLE FUTURE PRUNING PRESSURE DUE TO SHADE OR OTHER FACTORS FUTURE PRUNING PRESSURE DUE TO SHADE OR OTHER PUTURE required as retention is unsustainable and/or undesirable within the context of development. i.e. fast growing tree in small parter.
+POSSIBLE FUTURE PRUNING PRESSURE DUE TO SHADE OR OTHER FACTORS Removal of tree/s required as retention is unsustainable and/or undesirable within the context of development. i.e. fast growing tree in small garden.
+Partial removal of tree/s required as retention is unsustainable and/or undesirable within the context of development. i.e. fast growing tree in small garden.
 Tree/s likely to cause significant shading. i.e. small garden areas with dense mature trees to south.
 Some level of shade or other inconvenience will occur.
 Not highly oppressive, but some residents may seek management of trees in long term.
 Some level of shading / overhang will occur.